Oregon Public Schools

 Here are five points about the law:

-- Who makes the decision whether to participate.
-The school board makes the final decision whether or not to participate in the new law and how many students it is willing to accept.
-If they say say yes, by March 1 they have to determine how many openings they will make available.
+- student transfers The school board makes the final decision whether or not to participate in the new law and how many students it is willing to accept.
+If they say yes, by March 1 they have to determine how many openings they will make available.
 They can do that by building and by grade level.
 Once they determine how many openings they have, by April 1, people from outside the district will apply.

 - Does the district of residence get a say in whether a student transfers or not?
 The short answer is: no. If a district declines to participate in the new law and chooses to use the traditional method of transferring, both the home district and the new district must agree to the switch.
 However, under the law, only the receiving district must agree.